 Drying and combing again:

 This is a time where you could use a few extra arms.
-A stand alone dryer is ideal for the show dog but expensive.
+A stand-alone dryer is ideal for the show dog but expensive.
 Heated dryers can damage the hair, so I suggest an Ionized hairdryer, no heat setting, dry one area at a time.
-Blow the coat downward to reduce formation of more tangle.
+Blow the coat downward to reduce the formation of more tangle.
 Many tangles are gone from the pre-brushing but some minor ones will form during the bathing, get them out because little tangles will turn to big.
 Combing is best by using a technique called line combing.
 Also, you may have heard that you should never comb or brush the coat dry, so lightly spritz water or a conditioner/water mixture on the coat prior to combing.
 Be sure that your dog is completely dried and combed out.
 For more information refer to the Grooming the Havanese section

 Better to remain silent and be thought a fool than to speak out and remove all doubt-Abraham Lincoln 16th president of the US (1809-1865)